Earthworm Jim (TV series)

-Earthworm Jim is an American animated television series based on the video game series of the same name that aired on The WB's Kids' WB block for two seasons from September 9, 1995, to December 13, 1996.
-A co-production between Universal Cartoon Studios and Flextech Plc and based on the video game series of the same name from Playmates and Shiny Entertainment with characters created by Doug TenNapel, the series follows the adventures of the titular character who battles the forces of evil through using a robotic suit.
+Earthworm Jim is an animated television series based on the video game series of the same name and created by series creator Doug TenNapel that aired on The WB's Kids' WB block for two seasons from September 9, 1995, to December 13, 1996.
+A co-production between Universal Cartoon Studios and Flextech Plc, the series follows the adventures of the titular character who battles the forces of evil through the use of a robotic suit.

 Premise

 Most episodes involve the series' numerous villains attempting to reclaim the super suit or conquer the universe.
 However, some episodes have Jim facing more mundane issues, which include returning his neighbor's eggbeater and finding a new power source after his suit's battery runs out.
-Also, the show breaks the fourth wall with characters often talking to the audience and the narrator.
+The series breaks the fourth wall with characters often talking to the audience and the narrator, and in the second season, some plots involve the characters' awareness of existing in a TV show and multiple mentions are made of Universal Cartoon Studios.

 Episodes begin with a cold opening of Jim and Peter Puppy in some peril that has nothing to do with the main plot or the past episodes, with little statement of how they got into the mess.
 In between parts (generally before or after the commercial break), there is a short side-story, generally featuring one of the villains doing a more natural part of life, usually without any involvement from Jim.
 Both of these are changed in the second season, with the cold opens being more relevant to the plot and the side stories being dropped entirely.
-Most episodes end with a character being crushed by a cow, a homage to the original game's ending.
+Most episodes end with a character being crushed by a falling cow, an homage to the original game's ending.